doublesecretagency/craft-notifier/docs/getting-started/settings/php-config.md

 # PHP Config File

-Nearly everything on the plugin's [Settings](/getting-started/settings) page can also be managed via PHP in a config file.
-By setting these values in `config/notifier.php`, they take precedence over whatever may be set in the control panel.
+Nearly every setting can also be managed via a PHP config file.
+See [Settings](/getting-started/settings/) for how the control panel and PHP config file interact.

-To configure the sandbox, start by creating a `config/notifier.php` file.
+To get started, create a `config/notifier.php` file.
 It might look something like this...

 ```php
 /**